astrid-project/cb-manager/tutorial/network-link-type.md

 ## Delete

-To delete an Network Link type, use:
+To delete a network link type, use:

 **DELETE** /_type_/_network-link_